 According to recent industry reports, China’s Sinopec and/or CNPC might fund a portion of the project.
 Observers watch carefully to note if the recent Venezuelan change in government, will alter or slow such aggressive joint-venture plans.

 Also, presenting a slight blemish, on Ecuador’s otherwise promising oil industry sector, is its historically uneven relationship with foreign firms.
 For example, Petroecuador took over the production assets of Occidental Petroleum as a result of expired contracts.
 Also, who could possibly miss, even if you have limited interest in the oil sector, Chevron’s lengthy legal battle with Ecuadorian plaintiffs?
 In February 2011, an Ecuadoran court ordered Chevron to pay over $18 billion in damages to indigenous communities that it had found to be harmed by Texaco’s operations (Chevron owned), in Ecuador, between 1964 and 1990.
 Chevron is appealing, yet again, and an international tribunal is due to rule on the matter in 2014.

-The combination of these oil sector challenges and President Correa’s aggressive move to diversify the Ecuadorian economy, have led to a strong effort to find permanent solutions to reduce Ecuador’s disproportionate reliance on oil revenue.
+These oil sector challenges are pushing the government to find permanent solutions to reduce Ecuador’s disproportionate reliance on oil revenue.
 While such developments are likely to occur over much time, presently, oil is still king in Ecuador.
-Anyone with a passion for the oil industry, in terms of investment, business formation or career advancement, would do well to explore the opportunities that Ecuador readily offers.
+Anyone with a passion for the oil industry, in terms of investment, business formation, or career advancement, would do well to explore the opportunities that Ecuador readily offers.